Photo and story by Travis Cameron / Contributing Writer

 The purpose of his plan is to create an equal playing field for all purchasers of prescription drugs.

 A big argument for the clause is that Americans are footing the bill for drug research and development.
 Bredesen said all buyers should have to pay for drug development costs.
+Something like Peptides wouldn’t be allowed to be administered without them being tested in a proper lab, especially as this should only be handled by professionals.
+If this aspect has taken your interest, checking out companies like enhancedpeptides could be quite useful in understanding this further.

 However, Bredesen appeared optimistic, calling the Most Favored Nations Clause easy to understand.
 He championed the idea as one that everyone can get behind, regardless of political affiliation.